Magellanea/Sudoku-Puzzle-Solver/README.md

 **Sudoku Puzzle solver**

-This is a backtracking recursive implementation of the sudoku puzzle solver, to be able to use it, create a (csv) file containing the problem for example:
+This is a recursive implementation of a backtracking based sudoku puzzle solver, to be able to use it, create a (csv) file containing the problem for example:

 ```
 0,3,5,2,9,0,8,6,4